 Not only is it one of the best solar lanterns out there it’s also one of the most affordable.
 It’s the same price as the AGPTEK, and the only option cheaper is the Kizen with fewer features.

-The unique feature of the Roxicosly solar camping lantern is that it has the ability to serve as either a lantern or a flashlight, depending on the model chosen.
+The unique feature of the Roxicosly solar camping light is that it has the ability to serve as either a lantern or a flashlight, depending on the model chosen.
 While other solar camping lanterns have less or even no light when collapsed, this one is at its brightest.

 - Longest lasting lantern with 35 hours in flashlight mode and 30 hours in lantern mode.
-The only solar-powered camping lanterns that are close are the LuminAID and the MPOWERD at 24 hours each.
+The only solar powered camping lanterns that are close are the LuminAID and the MPOWERD at 24 hours each.